hyperledger/iroha/docs/source/getting_started/python-guide.rst

 Prerequisites
 -------------

-.. note:: the library only works in Python 3 environment (Python 2 is not supported yet).
+.. note:: The library only works in Python 3 environment (Python 2 is not supported yet).

 To use Iroha Python library, you need to get it from the `repository <https://github.com/hyperledger/iroha-python>`_ or via pip3: